chaudharyachint08/hspro/README.md

 #### PERFORMANCE METRICS ####
 Below maps to be added for plan choice decision making (Scale -> POSP)
+For MSO or Any-performance metric, RED**|ESS| points would be needed Plan_Bouquet compilation can be done at higher resolution While MSO & Other peformance metrics should be done on lower dimesions, as exponential bombing of number of points to be evaluated

 #### SIMULATION ####
 Boolean Zagged array for only once execution during simulation